The Energy Regulation and Markets Review: Japan

 Given the high level of public interest attached to the provision of electric utilities, certain market entry regulations have long been in place.
 However, because of the Great East Japan earthquake and the subsequent accident at the Fukushima Daiichi nuclear power plant, both in 2011, government energy policy has been undergoing vast and rapid structural change.
-As of 23 March 2020, all but six nuclear power plants are currently under suspension in Japan and other measures to secure alternative resources (including increasing the supply of renewable energy sources and traditional thermal power), conserve existing energy supplies and increase local energy production have been discussed concurrently with a review of the current industry regulations.
+As of 7 April 2021, all but seven of 36 nuclear power plants are currently under suspension in Japan and other measures to secure alternative resources (including increasing the supply of renewable energy sources and traditional thermal power), conserve existing energy supplies and increase local energy production have been discussed concurrently with a review of the current industry regulations.
 As a result, the current legislation is in a transitional phase.

 The gas industry in Japan can be divided into two major enterprises: the town gas industry, which is the primary source of natural gas to consumer residences through piping, and the liquefied petroleum gas (LPG) industry, which provides LPG via cylinders to consumers in areas where piped gas is not yet available.
 Significant reform liberalising the town gas retail business was implemented on 1 April 2017.
 As a result, subcategories of the town gas-related business was reorganised and entry into the retail gas business has been relaxed (i.e., only registration is required).
 Entry into the LPG industry requires registration with the relevant authority, and the prices for the provision of LPG may be freely set by the provider.